 The NRT segment comprises sprays, inhalers, chewing gums, transdermal patches, lozenges, and sublingual tablets.
-This segment held the largest marketshare in 2015 with revenue of over USD 3,000million owing to its ease of use, its increased accessibility, and its effectiveness in reducing the nicotine craving in smokers.
+This segment held the largest market share in 2015 with revenue of over USD 3,000million owing to its ease of use, its increased accessibility, and its effectiveness in reducing the nicotine craving in smokers.

 Medication for smokers is administered with an objective to address the withdrawal symptoms that are experienced upon the discontinuance of tobacco smoking; drug therapy includes drugs such as Varenicline, Zyban, and Nicorette Buccal.
-Varenicline, a non-nicotine based drug that has been proven to be effective in assisting smoking cessation is marketed as Chantix in the U.S and Champixin other parts of the globe.
+Varenicline, a non-nicotine based drug that has been proven to be effective in assisting smoking cessation is marketed as Chantix in the U.S. and Champixin other parts of the globe.
 Zyban is another widely used drug, used in combination with NRT for effective results.

-E-cigarettes are considered as a healthy alternative to tobacco cigarettes and is estimated to be the fastest growing segment with a CAGR of over 19% over the forecast period.
-The increasing popularity of e-cigarettes backed by its electronic feature is considered to be the major factor contributing towards its increasing demand.
+E-cigarettes are considered as a healthy alternative to tobacco cigarettes and is estimated to be the fastest-growing segment with a CAGR of over 19% over the forecast period.
+The increasing popularity of e-cigarettes backed by its electronic feature is considered to be the major factor contributing to its increasing demand.
 For instance, e-cigarette products with a convenient rechargeable feature are now being manufactured by companies such as NJOY.
 Some of the key players manufacturing e-cigarettes include NJOY, VMR products, LLC, Lorillard, Inc., and VaporCorp.

 North America dominated the smoking cessation and nicotine de-addiction market with revenue generated over USD 2,600 million in 2015.
 This large market share is attributed to the established healthcare infrastructure and the rising disposable income.

 The Asia Pacific region is expected to witness lucrative growth with a CAGR of around 13.9% over the forecast period.
-The high economic growth, opportunities owing to geographical business expansions, large untapped market opportunities, and the presence of a large base of the target population are the major factors contributing to the market growth in this region.
+The high economic growth, opportunities owing to geographical business expansions, largely untapped market opportunities, and the presence of a large base of the target population are the major factors contributing to the market growth in this region.

 Governments levy taxes such as Value Added Tax (VAT), excise taxes or general sales tax on tobacco products.
 This raises the prices of tobacco and its related products, which in turn helps to reduce tobacco consumption.
 For instance, in October 2015, the WHO initiated the ‘national smoke-free law’ in the Asia Pacific region to reduce the number of active smokers and; hence, reduce the exposure to the risk factors associated with smoking.

-Some key players of the smoking cessation and nicotine de-addiction market include Pfizer, Inc., Cipla Ltd., Novartis International AG, GlaxoSmithKline plc, Takeda pharmaceutical Company Ltd., McNeil AB, Revolymer plc, Imperial Tobacco Ltd., and VMR products, LLC.
+Some key players of the smoking cessation and nicotine de-addiction market include Pfizer, Inc., Cipla Ltd., Novartis International AG, GlaxoSmithKline plc, Takeda Pharmaceutical Company Ltd., McNeil AB, Revolymer plc, Imperial Tobacco Ltd., and VMR Products, LLC.

 The companies in this industry are undertaking mergers, acquisitions, and collaborations in an attempt to strengthen their market position.
 For instance, Takeda Pharmaceutical Company Ltd. holds an exclusive distribution right for Johnson & Johnson’s non-prescription drug, Nicorette in Japan.
 Moreover, in June 2013, Revolymer plc signed an agreement with PL Developments, Inc., a U.S.-based pharmaceutical distributor with an objective to expand their product portfolio in the U.S.